-“The front was mashed in,” Williams said.
+“The front was mashed in,” Williams said of the truck involved.
 “And there was smoke coming out of it.”

 Ezequial Gonzalez, 18, was walking near Stuyvesant High School, where he works as a speech coach, when he heard what he thought were “just car gaskets.”